-“Rhubarbs don’t grow on trees.”
-“Big deal… get lost!”
-Limited archival vinyl reissue of ultra-rare late 1966 Chicago garage punk fuzz screamer!
-Only 100 copies of this record were originally pressed in 1966 and are almost impossible to find today!
+ALONA’S DREAM RECORDS presents a limited archival vinyl reissue of an ultra-rare late 1966 Chicago garage-punk-fuzz screamer!
+Only 100 copies of this gem were pressed in 1966 and originals are almost impossible to find today!
 Alona’s Dream has worked with the band to officially bring back this teen beat masterpiece on 45!
-Limited edition 7″ vinyl reissue includes a written history of the band and previously unseen group shots.
-Coming early 2019!
+Limited edition 7″ vinyl reissue includes an insert with a written history of the band as well as previously unseen group shots.

 DuChamp played devolved post punk with a funky backbone and a distinctly midwestern art rock vibe.
 Psychedelic synths and tense drums mix with sweaty, suggestive lyrics and melodies.
 This compilation collects the group’s first formal forays into Kansas City’s Chapman Recording Studio in early 1980.
 It features all three of DuChamp’s hard to find garage-wave singles remastered from the original tapes.
 As well as three songs recorded alongside the original singles and unreleased until now.
 Includes insert with rare photos and liner notes by the band.